 An article by Australian Kathleen Noonan discusses extreme cases of bad parenting around sports.
 With acerbic humor, it describes especially poor instances of hyper-sport-parenting and hammers home how the very worst adults kill the joy of play for kids.
 Her article may describe a small minority of over-the-top parents, but it’s a very worthwhile read.

 What should parents say to their kids?
-As an antidote to the scenario painted by Noonan, this piece by Tim Elmore lists six things to say when your kids are doing an activity.
+As an antidote to the scenario painted by Noonan, this piece [PDF] by Tim Elmore lists six things to say when your kids are doing an activity.
 This is powerful stuff.
 Simple and effective.

 (Ignore the fact that Elmore’s blog is addressing NCAA college sport in the United States.
 These phrases are perfectly appropriate for parents with kids of all ages, and even coaches could learn some things from the general tone and tact.)

 - Play hard.

 - Did you have fun?